rulingAnts/scripture_media_trial_content_app/COMMUNITY.md

 Unlimited!
 Add as many device IDs as needed:
 - One per line in desktop app
-- All authorized devices use same bundle
+- All authorized devices use the same bundle file
-- Same encryption key for all
+- Each device has its own wrapped content key inside the bundle (no separate bundles required)

 #### Can I update a bundle after creation?